Voxeles/CasualtiesTogetherConsciousnessIndicator/README.md

-# Casualties: Together Consciousness Indicator
+# Casualties: Unknown Consciousness Indicator

 Shows a customizable icon above players who are unconscious.
 Works in multiplayer and in the vanilla game.